Degree Plan – Doctoral Degree

 By the End of the Second Year

-Some departments or interdepartmental programs administer qualifying examinations.
-Please check with your program for more details.
+• Some departments or interdepartmental programs administer qualifying examinations.

 Receive approval on a dissertation research proposal

-Application for Candidacy submitted and approved
+Application for Candidacy Approved

 Forms to Submit: